 4. Gene changes

-Some gene alterations (mutations) appear to increase the risk of prostate cancer.
+• Certain gene mutations can increase the risk of prostate cancer.

 Diagnosis Of Prostate Cancer